 File a certification with the company’s Board and with the Commissioner: (a) annually for all policy forms for which illustrations are used; and (b) before a new policy form is illustrated.

 The Academy’s qualification standards for rendering an opinion are in the “Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States” (USQS), effective Jan.
 1, 2022.
-The standards were revised from prior editions of this qualification standard and therefore specifically apply to actuaries issuing Statements of Actuarial Opinion (SAO) starting on Jan.
-1, 2023.
-Furthermore, such actuaries need to meet the continuing education (CE) requirements before issuing any SAO.
+Actuaries need to meet the continuing education (CE) requirements before issuing any SAO.

 Section 2.1 of the USQS specifies the Basic Education and Experience Requirements, stating that an actuary should have achieved the following: